hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 # Switching name or adding a domain on Fleek

-Usually when you deploy a new site on Fleek, you have a very funny looking domain name for example `https://crimson-lab-6839.on.fleek.co/`, you can change that by going under settings then clicking `Change Site Name`, the put in your preferred domain.
+Usually, when you deploy a new site on Fleek, you have a very funny looking domain name for example `https://crimson-lab-6839.on.fleek.co/`, you can change that by going under settings then clicking `Change Site Name`, the put in your preferred domain.

 ![](images/nuxtjs/setting.png)